VIEW THE MAP

 When the water is boiling, add the dried pasta and cook it for 80% of the time that’s recommended on the box.
 Remove from the heat.
 Scoop out 2 cups of pasta water into a heat-proof measuring cup.
 Drain the pasta in a colander but do not rinse it.

 Pour 1 1/2 cups of the reserved pasta water into the skillet with the cooked bacon.
 Add the pasta directly to the skillet, and cook on medium-high heat until the pasta is tender but still al dente.
 Add the egg yolk/cheese paste.
 Turn off the heat and vigorously stir with a wooden spoon until smooth and creamy.
 If the egg yolk mixture is too thick, add a little of the half-cup of remaining pasta water to thin it out.
 Season with salt and pepper to taste.
-Garnish with remaining half-cup of cheese and serve immediately.
+Garnish with the remaining half-cup of cheese and serve immediately.

 Bio

 Milwaukee native Adam Pawlak has worked in restaurants ranging from Black Sheep to Sebastian’s in Caledonia.
 His specialty is high-end Italian cuisine with French influences.
-Pawlak worked through the ranks in the restaurant industry before opening his popular fast casual pasta bar, Egg & Flour.
+Pawlak worked through the ranks in the restaurant industry before opening his popular fast-casual pasta bar, Egg & Flour.
 His name went national in 2021 when he competed on season 19 of the TV cooking show “Hell’s Kitchen.”

 Adam Pawlak